San Buenaventura Conservancy

 The recently adopted Ventura 2050 General Plan (GP) has a "Preservation Element" – an entire chapter devoted to historic preservation.
 The Conservancy enthusiastically supported the GP because the GP is full of goals and actions involving the HPC and recognizing historic preservation as an economic driver and a pathway to meet our housing goals through adaptive reuse of historic buildings.

-The City Council made preservation a priority in the GP and now the ad hoc is suggesting this expert committee should be merged with a commission that may not even be able to read blueprints.
+The City Council made preservation a priority in the GP and now the ad hoc is suggesting this expert committee should be merged with a commission that has no preservation expertise.
 The Planning Commission is meant to look forward and make Ventura's future projects better.
 In contrast the HPC is meant to review significant sites in the existing built environment to maintain the charm, vitality, and authenticity that makes Ventura a special place.
 A historic place.

 We don't understand the disbanding recommendations because very few people dislike preservation, history, and authenticity.
 Removing the HPC, an important expert committee that was established in 1973, and has done so much to protect Ventura's historic downtown, west side and midtown landmarks and districts seems to be counter to what the public is looking for.